OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Trump Through the Trust Lens.md

 Yup, I'm [perfectly aware](https://bra.in/9qaY2m) that Trump pegs the lies-per-minute meter, that he can't be trusted to honor a [contract](https://bra.in/3jk3Ew) or election, and that he uses lies strategically.
 I'll get to those.

-Understanding why Trump's followers trust him is important, especially if you believe his constant lying disqualifies him from being trustworthy.
-[Misunderestimating](https://bra.in/6j8bXb) Donald Trump is very dangerous.
+Understanding why Trump's followers trust him is important, especially if you believe his constant lying disqualifies him from being trustworthy. [[Misunderestimating Donald Trump Is Very Dangerous]].
 It's a big reason why he still has the power he has.

-Dr. Evil
+Dr. Evil tktk

-If you're very Conservative (not even all the way MAGA), Trump has paid off better than any Conservative president since Reagan, who definitely changed the course of the country.
+If you're very Conservative (not even full MAGA), Trump has paid off better than any Conservative president since Reagan, who definitely changed the course of the country.
 Consider:
 - Roe v Wade is gone.
 - In its wake, many states triggered draconian abortion laws.
 - A "fetal personhood" movement is rolling.